 When the beets have reached the desired size, gently dig them up from the soil.
 Beet greens can be harvested as well.
 Harvest these while the beet is young and the root is small.

 Harvest by tugging or digging.
 Leave at least 1 inch of the stems on the bulb, to avoid bleeding during cooking.

 Days to maturity will vary with beet variety but expect it to be about 55 days, from seed.
 A mature plant size will depend on the variety you grow and at what stage you harvest.
 But on average beetroots grow 1 ½ - 3 inches in diameter.
 Leaves can spread about 12 inches and grow to about 8 - 12 inches high.

 Make sure your beets are free from pests and problems. flea beetles, leaf miners, and aphids may attack the beet leaves, but should not affect the roots.
 Beets may also catch diseases.
-Certain leaf spot disease may affect beets.
+Certain leaf spot diseases may affect beets.
 To avoid problems, grow them in full sun with good air circulation and remove any infected leaves asap.

-Beets can be boiled, baked, roasted or pickled.
+Beets can be boiled, baked, roasted, or pickled.
 They're also delicious grated raw into salads.
 And of course, they are a powerful ingredient of the mighty, Beetroot Pro.